lkrych/encylopedia_lelandica/notes/extreme_c/1_essential_features.md

 5. Code generation
 6. Conditional compilation

 Macros are defined using the `#define` directive.
 Each macro has a name and a possible list of parameters.
 A macro also has a value that gets substituted by its name in the preprocessing phase in a step known as **macro expansion**.
+This means that **macros only exit before the compilation phase**.

 ```c
 #define ABC 5